-GE Healthcare’s Compliance Program reflects our overall commitment to compliance with U.S. federal and state laws, including the elements specifically implemented to comply with California law.
-GE Healthcare’s Compliance organization is comprised of the Chief Compliance Officer who heads a team of compliance professionals (the “Compliance Department”).
+GE HealthCare’s Compliance Program reflects our overall commitment to compliance with U.S. federal and state laws, including the elements specifically implemented to comply with California law.
+GE HealthCare’s Compliance organization is comprised of the Chief Compliance Officer who heads a team of compliance professionals (the “Compliance Department”).
 The Chief Compliance Officer is responsible for developing, operating and monitoring the Compliance Program and overseeing the governance of the Compliance Program.
-GE Healthcare’s Chief Compliance Officer is empowered with appropriate authority to exercise independent judgment and has access to GE HealthCare’s senior management and General Electric Company’s leadership.
-Supporting the Chief Compliance Officer is a team of compliance professionals who help implement the Compliance Program for GE Healthcare.
+GE HealthCare’s Chief Compliance Officer is empowered with appropriate authority to exercise independent judgment and has access to GE HealthCare’s senior leadership.
+Supporting the Chief Compliance Officer is a team of compliance professionals who help implement the Compliance Program for GE HealthCare.
 The team reports to and meets regularly with the Chief Compliance Officer.
-The Compliance Department reviews and modifies GE Healthcare’s policies and procedures as the business and industry change.
-The Compliance Department has the authority to recommend and effectuate changes within GE Healthcare as needed.
+The Compliance Department reviews and modifies GE HealthCare’s policies and procedures as the business and industry change.
+The Compliance Department has the authority to recommend and effectuate changes within GE HealthCare as needed.

 II.
 Policies and Procedures